LostArtefacts/TRX/docs/trx/COMMANDS.md

   `/sfx {sound}`
   Plays a sound effect on demand.
 Because sometimes you just need Lara to grunt on cue.

+- `/disco`
+  `/disco on`
+  `/disco off`
+  Sends colored lights spinning around Lara, with a haze for them to hang in.
+Tomb raiding, now with a dance floor.

 ## Game flow commands

 - `/endlevel`